Get 80% off your plan for your first 3 months*

 Value proposition examples

 Seeing real examples can help you understand what makes a value proposition work.
-Here are a few small business examples across different industries:
+Here are a few small business examples across different industries.

 Local bakery: "Fresh-baked bread made with organic, locally sourced ingredients, ready for pickup every morning."

-Online pet supply shop: 'Premium pet food delivered to your door.
-Subscribe and save 15% on every order.'
+Online pet supply shop: "Premium pet food delivered to your door.
+Subscribe and save 15% on every order."

 Notice how each example is specific, customer-focused, and highlights a clear benefit.
 Use these as inspiration when crafting your own.

-Craft your own value proposition
+How to craft your value proposition

 Follow these steps to create a value proposition that clearly communicates what makes your business unique and why customers should choose you.

-- Identify your target audience
+1. Identify your target audience

-Start by deciding who your target audience is.
-Talk to or survey customers to understand the real problem they hope you can solve.
+Start by deciding who your ideal customer is.
+Talk to or survey existing customers to understand the real problem they hope you can solve.
+Focus on what matters most to them, not what you assume they need.

-- Clarify your unique selling points
+2. Clarify your unique selling points

 Ask customers why they buy from you; their answers often reveal value you hadn't considered.
 Your sales staff can also offer useful insights since they're close to your customers every day.

-A value proposition is customer-centric; it explains what problem your product or service solves and how it improves the customer's life.
+A value proposition is customer-centric.
+It explains what problem your product or service solves and how it improves the customer's life.
+Instead of listing what your product does, explain what the customer gains.

-- Use value proposition templates
+4. Use value proposition templates

 Once you've done your research, you're ready to draft your message.
 Templates can help you get started.
 Here are three approaches: